 "I'm through with you!" spat the feline.
 "You're fired!
 Get out and don't let me see you near the Ghost again!"
 Vanessa spun around and took two steps before she stopped and whirled around again.
 "We're better off without you!"

 Merlin and Jiro watched with rapt attention as the vixen took a step toward the captain of the purple freighter, but instead of thrashing her as they expected, the fox adopted a sudden calm.

 "You think you'll be better off without me?"
 She spoke in a quieter voice, but it was still loud enough to carry between the two ships.
-"You seem to have forgotten who was responsible for securing all the jobs that provided you with nice profits so you can buy all your pretty things," she said evenly.
-"How do you think you are going to keep a clientele without my talents?"
+"You seem to have forgotten who was responsible for all the jobs that provided you with nice profits so you can buy all your pretty things," she said evenly.
+"How do you think you are going to keep a clientele without me?"